IPO candidate SeaWorld exploring private sale -sources

 SeaWorld owns 11 theme parks including those with the SeaWorld, Busch Gardens and Sesame Place brands, caring for more than 67,000 animals.

-Goldman Sachs Group Inc and JPMorgan Chase & Co are the lead underwriters on the IPO.
+Goldman Sachs Group Inc (GS.N) and JPMorgan Chase & Co (JPM.N) are the lead underwriters on the IPO.

+(Reporting by Olivia Oran and Soyoung Kim in New York; Editing by Tim Dobbyn)